anupam672/My-Leetcode-Solution/README.md

-# My-Leetcode-Solutions
+# 📘 My LeetCode Solutions

-This repository contains my *initial C++ solutions* to various LeetCode problems.
+This repository contains my initial C++ solutions to various LeetCode problems.
 Each solution file includes:
-- 🧠 My *first approach* (which I may optimize later)
+- 🧠 My first approach (which I may optimize later)
-- ✍ A brief *self-written explanation* of the problem
+- ✍ A brief self-written explanation of the problem
-- 🔗 A *link to the original LeetCode problem* (in comments)
+- 🔗 A link to the original LeetCode problem (in comments)

+---

 ### 🚫 Why Problem Statements Are Not Included

 To fully respect [LeetCode’s Terms of Use](https://leetcode.com/terms/),
-I have *not copied* any official problem statements or examples directly.
+I have not copied any official problem statements or examples directly.

 Instead:
-- I’ve written a short summary and example *in my own words*
+- I’ve written a short summary in my own words
-- I’ve added the *LeetCode link* in the comments at the top of each file
+- I’ve added the LeetCode link in the comments at the top of each file
-- Anyone can *copy-paste the link into a browser* to view the full problem
+- Anyone can copy-paste the link into a browser to view the full problem

 ---